 - Now that I have paid my deposit and booked, what do I need to do?

 Nothing at all!
-We have your details and payments so from a photography point of view you can relax 🙂
+We have all we need initially so from a photography point of view you can relax 🙂

 We will be in touch with you about 6-8 weeks out from your wedding day to collect your final information.

 - How does the day normally run?

 There are definitely a few things that we can recommend with the running of your day.
 Here is a standard timeline to take into consideration, which may assist you with timings.

 3:00-3:30pm – Ceremony